tpiliposian/Immunefi_bugfixes/README.md

 Raydium is an AMM with an integrated central order book system.
 Users can provide liquidity, perform swaps on the exchange, and stake the RAY token for additional yield.
 A fundamental aspect of Raydium is the Concentrated Liquidity Market Maker (CLMM).

+The vulnerability was located within the [increase_liquidity](Raydium/increase_liquidity.rs) file of the Raydium protocol.
+It conducts several critical operations, including pool status validation, token amount calculations based on user-provided maximums, fee updates, and the actual increase of liquidity in the position’s state.

 ## References